fmhh/All-in/itext/README.md

 The source files can be compiled as follows.
 The following placeholder need to be replaced accordingly:
 ```
-<SRC>   = Directory containing the java source files
+<SRC>   = Path to the ./src subfolder containing the *.java source files, e.g. ./All-in/itext/src/swisscom/com/ais/itext
-<LIB>   = Directory containing the external libraries (jar files)
+<LIB>   = Path to the ./lib subfolder containing the libraries, e.g. ./All-in/itext/lib
-<CLASS> = Directory where to place the generated class files
+<CLASS> = Path to the directory where class files will be created, e.g. ./All-in/itext/class
-<CFG>   = Location (path) of the allin_itext.properties
+<CFG>   = Path to the allin_itext.properties file, e.g. ./All-in/itext/allin_itext.properties
 ```

 Compile the sources: `javac -d <CLASS> -cp "<LIB>/*" <SRC>/*.java`

-Note: The class files are always generated in a directory hierarchy which reflects the given package structure: `<CLASS>/swisscom/com/ais/itext/*.class`
+Note: The class files are generated in a directory hierarchy which reflects the given package structure: `<CLASS>/swisscom/com/ais/itext/*.class`

 The compiled application can be run as follows.